yeseniaSG21/REST-API/README.md

 * Open http://localhost:5000/ to browse the app.
 You should see a “Welcome to the REST API project!” message.

 ## Next Steps:
-In a next project, I will expand this project by using React to create a front-end client that uses this REST API as a part of a full-stack JavaScript application.
+In my next project, I will expand this project by using React to create a front-end client that uses this REST API as a part of a full-stack JavaScript application.